 Hill End Campsite Llangennith

-The campsite is an ideal overnight spot for keen surfers as the beach is only a short walk through the sand dunes until you reach a sandy beach with pretty consistent waves.
+The campsite is an ideal overnight spot for keen surfers as the beach is only a short walk through the sand dunes.
+You will then reach a sandy beach with pretty consistent waves.

 The campsite is well equipped with hot showers, toilets, shop and coffee shop and bistro.

-The guys who run the site are fairly laid back but won’t tolerate large groups making a racket throughout the night, so if you are looking for all night camping rave, this isn’t the place for you.
+The guys who run the site are fairly laid back but won’t tolerate large groups making a racket throughout the night.
+So if you are looking for all night camping piss up, this isn’t really the place for you.

-If you want to have a drink or two and watch the sunset over Llangennith beach then head up to the sand dunes that border the beach and the campsite and have a campfire with your buddies.
+If you want to have a drink or two and watch the sunset, head up to the sand dunes that border the beach and have a campfire and beers with your buddies.